 I started having migraine attacks at 12 or 13, sometime around when I had my first period.
 I guess it was considered a menstrual migraine because I remember seeing the nurse practitioner for treatment at my family doctor’s office.
 I was prescribed Ponstel and then Anaprox, which are both nonsteroidal anti-inflammatory drugs (NSAIDs).
 I would have an attack once or twice a month.
 Some attacks would last for days.

 Back in the 1980s no one thought about going to urgent care or the ER.
 Many of the women in my family had suffered migraine attacks, and would offer advice about soaking in a hot tub, using cold rags on your head, etc. They would muddle through it just as I would.
 My attacks would last two or three days sometimes.
-Often my worst attacks were after stressful events, like exam time.
+Often my worst attacks were after stressful events, like exams.
 I wouldn’t learn until I was an adult though about environmental triggers that can bring on an attack, things like smoke, heavy perfume, certain foods, lack of sleep, burning the candle at both ends, and serious caffeine overload.

-The timing is important because it was six months after I had a diagnostic procedure for interstitial cystitis was the hand that pulled the trigger.
+The timing makes me question whether a diagnostic procedure for interstitial cystitis was the hand that pulled the trigger.
 I thought it was stress because I was also grinding my teeth at night when I was sleeping.
 I would have a mouth guard made but eventually wore braces.
 At first I didn’t realize these were migraine attacks until I saw another neurologist.
 I was having migraine attacks that lasted days again, only instead of once or twice a month I was having at least two separate attacks a week.

 Eventually I received the diagnosis of fibromyalgia to go along with migraine, TMJ disorder, and interstitial cystitis.
-I was just racking up diagnoses!
+I was just racking up diagnoses.
 I’ve wondered if it was triggered in me because I had lived for so long with unrelenting pain.
 While many in my family had or have migraine, I know of only one relation, my mom’s male cousin, who had fibromyalgia.